 Volunteering to help other people can significantly impact how you feel about yourself and your view of the world.
 It becomes easy to develop a positive mind when you're looking for new ways to make someone else's situation better.

 Wars, murders, and politics all add baggage to our thoughts.

-We can’t change the bad things happening at any given moment, but if we put our attention into things we can change, our lives will improve.
+We can't change the bad things happening at any moment, but if we put our attention to something we can change, our lives will improve.

 A healthy body will support a healthy mind.
-Get enough sleep, Eat for energy, exercise and prayer are all foundations for all other changes to take place.
+Getting enough sleep, Eating for energy, exercise, and prayer are all foundations for all other changes.